The Louise Kidder Early Career Award

 APPLY ONLINE NOW!
 Online submissions are the preferred method.
 Please limit the number and size of files uploaded when applying online.

 This is an annual award.
-Applications must be received by June 25th.
+Applications must be received by June 1st.
 Late applications will be retained for the next year.
+Decisions will be announced by August 1st.